• Skip to primary navigation

 Dauphinoise potatoes ingredients needed before starting the recipe.

-• 2 ½ pounds Potatoes – You should use a starchy potato here, like russet, Yukon gold, King Edward, or Maris Piper!
+• Potatoes – 2½ pounds of potatoes.
+You should use a starchy potato here, like russet, Yukon gold, King Edward, or Maris Piper!
 These potatoes will be able to hold up to the cheese and baking process.

-• 1 ½ cups Heavy Whipping Cream (or heavy cream) – This recipe calls for baking the potatoes in a bath of heavy cream, melted butter, and garlic.
-I recommend sitting the cream out for about 15 minutes to take the chill off before using.
+• Heavy Whipping Cream (or heavy cream) – 1½ cups of heavy whipping cream.
+This recipe calls for baking the potatoes in a bath of heavy cream, melted butter, and garlic.
+I recommend setting the cream out for about 15 minutes to take the chill off before using it.

-• 2 tablespoons Butter – The butter should be melted and cooled before mixing with the cream!
+• Butter – 2 tablespoons of butter.
+The butter should be melted and cooled before mixing with the cream!

-• 1 teaspoon Garlic (2-3 garlic cloves) – I like to finely mince or grate the garlic before blending with the sauce ingredients so that it evenly distributes throughout!
+• Garlic– 1 teaspoon of garlic (or 2-3 cloves).
+I like to finely mince or grate the garlic before blending it with the sauce ingredients so that it evenly distributes throughout!

-• ¼ teaspoon each, Salt & Pepper – Or add according to your taste preference!
+• Salt & Pepper – ¼ teaspoon of both salt and pepper, or add according to your taste preference!
 The cheese is a little salty, so don’t add too much salt!

-• 2 ½ cups Gruyere Cheese – I love Gruyere for the deep, rich flavor it has.
+• Gruyere Cheese – 2½ cups of Gruyere cheese.
+I love Gruyere for the deep, rich flavor it has.
 You can use another great Swiss cheese or even mozzarella for this recipe!
 The cheese should be grated for this recipe.

 • Fresh Thyme (optional) – A few springs of fresh thyme perfectly complement the flavors of the garlic and Gruyere cheese.
 It is optional, but I highly recommend the fresh note of the thyme!